xipki/xipki/README.md

     ```
     The following steps use $XIPKI_HOME to point to the unpacked folder

-* Configure one database for the CA and one for the OCSP responder
 * Adapt the database configuration (access rights read and write of database are required)

     ```sh